Do you have an Amazon Prime subscription in 2023? If so, there is an easy way to save 5% on many of your purchases.

 - Zero-liability fraud protection: If your credit card is lost or stolen, you’re not going to be held liable for any fraudulent charges made with your card.

-Amazon Prime Rewards Card vs. 2% Cash Back Credit Cards
+Prime Visa vs. 2% Cash Back Credit Cards

 Money expert Clark Howard’s standard credit card recommendation is to get a rewards card that pays unlimited 2% back on all purchases without an annual fee.